 The E&S general principles set out the main features and implementation processes of the Group's E&S risk management system.
-The Group's decisions are based on public information, information made available by its clients or from external data providers.
+The Group's decisions are based on public information or information made available by the client.
 The Group shall make its reasonable endeavors to ensure the quality and reliability of this information but accepts no liability whatsoever in connection with any such information.